WHAT TO SEE IN PORTO

 THE BEST PLACES AND SITES FOR YOUR PORTO SIGHTSEEING

-The city of Porto (Portugal) is in its streets, squares, buildings and monuments in each, there is a story that should be told, discover "What to see in Porto" and uncover the beauty of this city.
+The city of Porto (Portugal) is in its streets, squares, buildings and monuments, in each, there is a story that should be told, discover "What to see in Porto" and uncover the beauty of this city.

 Despite being a big city - it is even the second most important of the country - Porto still maintains a number of regional characteristics that give it a certain charisma and a strong personality.
-It is this combination and unique balance between modernity and tradition lays the great asset of the city and its charm.
+It is this combination and unique balance between modernity and tradition the great asset of the city and its charm.
 Therefore, among the various areas and sights to see in Porto, we find very different proposals.
-For example, to know well the city, in an architectural and natural point of view, the first site to go is the Avenida dos Aliados.
+For example, to get to know the city well, in an architectural and natural point of view, the first site to go is the Avenida dos Aliados.
 This is the most beautiful but also most imposing artery of the city, since it was there that the big institutions were based.
 Today, the avenue is surmounted by the Porto City Hall, walk through it from top to bottom and you will be amazed by architectural details, especially on top of buildings.

-Enjoy your passage through to Bolhão down the Rua de Santa Catarina and stop for tea in the Café Majestic, one of the most beautiful in the world, with its Art Nouveau decor.
+Enjoy your passage through to Bolhão down the Rua de Santa Catarina and stop for a tea in the Café Majestic, one of the most beautiful in the world, with its Art Nouveau decoration.
 On the way back home (or hotel) be sure to take a quick break in Lello e Irmão bookshop to buy a book, but above all visit what is considered one of the most beautiful bookstores in the world.
-Did you know that JK Rowling was inspired by this building to create the Hogwarts stairs in their Harry Potter books?
+Did you know that JK Rowling was inspired by this building to create the Hogwarts stairs in her Harry Potter books?
 The Lello is an architectural neo-Gothic and Art Nouveau landmark, which attracts both tourists and good literature lovers.
 This is Porto, a mixture of emotions and feelings in a perfect balance between yesterday and tomorrow.